Microsoft Entra (Azure AD) Domain Services an option or not?

 Frequently I get the question, how are we going to manage our legacy Azure IaaS servers?
 Should we deploy domain controllers? or should we setup a VPN connection with our on-premise environment?

-Before we can start answering these questions we will need to learn more about AD DS.
+Before we can start answering these questions we will need to learn more about ME DS.

-Azure AD Domain Services provides managed domain services such as domain join, group policy, LDAP, Kerberos/NTLM authentication that are the same as traditional domain controllers.
+Microsoft Entra Domain Services provides managed domain services such as domain join, group policy, LDAP, Kerberos/NTLM authentication that are the same as traditional domain controllers.
 You can consume these domain services without the need for you to deploy, manage, and patch domain controllers in the cloud.
-Azure AD Domain Services integrates with your existing Azure AD tenant, thus making it possible for users to log in using their corporate credentials.
-The AD DS is available in a VNet of your choice.
+Microsoft Entra Domain Services integrates with your existing Entra ID tenant, thus making it possible for users to log in using their corporate credentials.
+The ME DS is available in a VNet of your choice.

-AD DS works with cloud-only or synced with on-premise AD.
-Important to know is that Password hash synchronization is mandatory for hybrid organizations to use Azure AD domain services.
+ME DS works with cloud-only or synced with on-premise AD.
+Important to know is that Password hash synchronization is mandatory for hybrid organizations to use Microsoft Entra domain services.
 This requirements is because users credentials are needed in the managed domain to authenticate using NTML or Kerberos.

-- There is no need to manage AD replication for this domain.
-User accounts, group memberships, and credentials from Contoso’s Azure AD tenant are automatically available within this managed domain.
+There is no need to manage AD replication for this domain.
+User accounts, group memberships, and credentials from Contoso’s Microsoft Entra tenant are automatically available within this managed domain.

-- Since the domain is managed by Azure AD Domain Services, Contoso’s IT administrator does not have Domain Administrator or Enterprise Administrator privileges on this domain.
+Since the domain is managed by Microsoft Entra Domain Services, Contoso’s IT administrator does not have Domain Administrator or Enterprise Administrator privileges on this domain.

-If you’re moving to Azure and you need to lift and shift a few legacy application servers it might be mandatory to replace your domain controllers with Azure AD DS.
+If you’re moving to Azure and you need to lift and shift a few legacy application servers it might be mandatory to replace your domain controllers with Microsoft Entra DS.
 If you need to maintain a lot of servers, or you are going to work in a full hybrid configuration with a VPN it might be good to stick with traditional domain controllers.